 Pentecostalism and Lutheranism: Comparison

-One of the biggest differences between Lutheranism and Pentecostalism is their age.
+One of the most significant differences between Lutheranism and Pentecostalism is their age.
 Lutheranism is over 500 years old.
 The modern Pentecostal movement is just over 100 years old.
+(Also see Pentecostal vs. Catholic: What’s the Difference?)

 |Founder||Martin Luther (1483-1546)||Pentecostalism doesn’t have a single founder like Lutheranism.|